 Global Scholars Program (for Undergraduates)

 Fifteen scholars will be chosen from the pool.
 The Global Scholars Program runs in the same semester as the University Scholars Program coordinated by the Honors Program.
 Students are invited to apply to one but not both of these programs.
-The application deadline will be Thursday, September 25 and the mandatory interviews will take place Sunday, October 29.
 The application is available online.